We strive to provide student support services. Whatever help you may need, we have an entire support network to help you.

 The Disability Advice and Guidance team recognises that each student has their own individual needs and will offer practical help and advice to establish appropriate support that works best for you.
 Where students wish to disclose a disability, we work closely with students and their academic departments to co-ordinate this support, aiming to reduce any disadvantage a student may experience as a result of a disability.

 Support for international students

 The International Advice and Guidance team works with students, academic departments and the Liverpool Guild of Students to improve the overall experience for international students.
 We provide specialist immigration advice and support students with a variety of personal and practical issues.

 We welcome and value the experience and commitment that older students have to offer, and we're committed to extending opportunities to adults returning to study.

 Diversity and Equality

-The University is committed to ensuring that all students are able to succeed, and we are committed to ensuring that no students experience any form of disadvantage because of their age, disability, status, gender reassignment, pregnancy or maternity, marriage or civil partnership, race or nationality, religious belief or non-belief , gender, or because of their sexual orientation.
+The University is committed to ensuring that all students are able to succeed, and we are committed to ensuring that no students are at a disadvantage because of their age, disability, status, gender reassignment, pregnancy or maternity, marriage or civil partnership, race or nationality, religious belief or non-belief, gender, or because of their sexual orientation.

 Our commitment to a safe environment

-We are committed to providing a safe and secure environment for all our students, which means that we have expectations around behaviour that are covered by our student conduct policy.
-This covers conduct on and offline, and on-and-off campus.
-You can find out more here
+We are committed to providing a safe and secure environment for all our students, which means that we have expectations around behaviour.
+See the list of policies and procedures.

 Back to: Study